PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 Collection

 Collection classes optimize the processing of array lists, stacks and hash maps in BREW.
-They enable the developer to store, obtain and search elements with great ease.
+They enable developers to store, obtain and search elements with great ease.
 The element of Collection object can be obtained and processed through the iterator.

 Memory